 Don't just study law, gain experience with the only ABA-approved program in the Inland Empire.
 Start with legal theory, and then apply your skills in a unique internship.
 Our instructors are experienced attorneys and paralegals who have undergone a rigorous approval process.
 Get the most up-to-date information to work in a variety of legal areas.

 NOTE: This program is offered completely online, and per ABA requirements, students are required to complete 13.5 quarter units as synchronous instruction.
+Please see the Requirements section below for needed documents.
 All courses in this program are offered as synchronous instruction, and therefore meet the stated requirements of the ABA.

 *Duration times can vary, talk to your advisor for more information.